Clovis-Community-College/rpg-41-pokebowl/README.md

 *Defeat Foxtrot the Boss, kill all monsters* to win and conquer the Poké-verse!

 ### Quick start
 Hassle-free experience!
 Just clone our repo, `make`, run `a.out`, and be in awe.
+No command argument needed.

 ### Key commands
 | Key | Action |